discreteoptimization/assignment/README.md

 ## Development

-Community-driven development and enhancement of these assignments are welcome and encouraged.
+Community-driven development and enhancement of these assignments is welcomed and encouraged.
 Please fork this repository and share your contributions to the master with pull requests.

 ## Acknowledgments

-Although this code was developed primary by Carleton Coffrin, many others have contributed to these assignments, including Pascal Van Hentenryck, Andrea Rendl, Victor Pillac, and Mark Mammel.
+This code was developed primary by Carleton Coffrin, however many others have contributed to these assignments, including Pascal Van Hentenryck, Andrea Rendl, Mark Mammel, and Victor Pillac.

 ## License